'Unimaginable' loss after heist at world-renowned museum in Dresden

 Seventeen objects from the museum are currently on loan to New York’s Metropolitan Museum of Art, including one of its best known pieces, a hat ornament featuring the 41-carat Dresden Green Diamond.

-The Grünes Gewölbe museum, or Green Vault, said on its website that it was closed for “organizational reasons” on Monday.
-It is part of the Staatliche Kunstsammlungen Dresden, or state art collection.
+The Grünes Gewölbe museum said on its website that it was closed for “organizational reasons” Monday.
+It is part of the Staatliche Kunstsammlungen Dresden, or State Art Collections.

-“Not only the state art collections were robbed, but we Saxons,” tweeted Michael Kretschmer, the minister-president of Saxony, the Germany state where Dresden is located.
+“Not only the State Art Collections were robbed, but we Saxons,” tweeted Michael Kretschmer, the minister-president of Saxony, the German state where Dresden is located.

 “The values found here have been hard-won by the people of our free state for many centuries,” he added.